PUBLIC NOTICE: Unscheduled Mosquito Control Activity in Prince George’s County

-ANNAPOLIS, MD – The Maryland Department of Agriculture, in cooperation with the Prince George’s County Health Department, will expand mosquito control services in the Forestville, District Heights and Forest Heights areas Sunday evening due to a public health concern over the potential for mosquito-borne diseases.
+ANNAPOLIS, MD (August 6, 2022) – The Maryland Department of Agriculture (MDA), in cooperation with the Prince George’s County Health Department, will expand mosquito control services in areas due to a public health concern over the potential for mosquito-borne diseases.

-Ultra-Low Volume (ULV) truck-based spraying to control adult mosquitoes is planned for the evening of Sunday, September 29, within a one-mile radius of the following intersections:
+Ultra-Low Volume (ULV) truck-based spraying to control adult mosquitoes is planned for the evening of Sunday August 7, 2022, within a ¾-mile radius of 57th Place and J St in Fairmount Heights.

-Mosquito Control personnel will use a permethrin-based solution that the EPA has approved for use in public health mosquito control programs without posing unreasonable risks to human health.
-However, out of an abundance of caution, the department recommends avoiding outdoor activities during spraying.
+MDA Mosquito Control Program personnel will use a permethrin-based solution that the U.S. Environmental Protection Agency has approved for use in public health mosquito control programs without posing unreasonable risks to human health.
+However, out of an abundance of caution, MDA recommends avoiding outdoor activities during spraying.

 - Wear long, loose fitting, light colored clothing